mozeago/app-and-web-design-systems/README.md

 ## App & Web Design Systems
 Define a restrictive type scale in advance and use that to make any future font size decisions.
+]8 rules for perfect mobile design | by Dorjan Vulaj | UX Collective](https://uxdesign.cc/8-rules-for-perfect-mobile-design-9b9979b838f3)
 1. Font size.
  For iOS, use text size that’s at least 11 points, while for Android, choose 14 sp for main text.
-2. Font weight
+3. Font weight
-3. Line height
+4. Line height
-4. Color
+5. Color
-5. Margin
+6. Margin
-6. Padding
+7. Padding
 For handheld devices, its value is 16dp for top/bottom/right/left and for tablets it is 64dp right/left and 16dp for top/bottom.
 8. Width
 9. Height